Cost of Living in Portland, OR [2024]

 But how expensive is The City of Roses and how comfortably can you live there?
 Before you move, here's what to know about the cost of living in Portland, Oregon.

-Currently, a one-bedroom apartment in Portland runs $1,277.
-You’ll pay about $1,491 for a two-bedroom.
+Currently, the overall median rent in Portland stands at $1,579, after rising 0.8% last month.
+Prices remain down 0.8% year-over-year.
+For one-bedrooms, that median rate is $1,435, while two-bedrooms run closer to $1,701.
 If you live downtown near major amenities or in trendy areas like the Pearl District, expect to pay more.

-If you're thinking about buying a place in Portland after renting for a while, you'll find reasonable prices in comparison to areas like Vancouver and San Francisco.
+If you're thinking about buying a place in Portland instead of renting, you'll find reasonable prices in comparison to areas like Vancouver and San Francisco.
 Currently, the median price of homes for sale is $535,000 in Portland, Oregon.

 Learn more about the average rent prices in Portland.